No products in the cart.

 Let the double gauze quilty adventure begin!
 Here’s what’s on the schedge:

 - Use a longer stitch than normal.
-This doesn’t matter quite as much as when you’re working with denim, for example, but if your pattern allows it, go for it.
+This doesn’t matter quite as much as when you’re working with denim, for example, but double gauze is a completely different animal.

 - Do your best to avoid ripping stitches.
 Duh.
 I know.
 But double gauze isn’t very forgiving with the whole stitch rip situation.
 It won’t be the end of the world, and your project won’t be destroyed, but this is one of those times that you want to really measure and mark before you start.